Hammerin' Braves win 1st WS crown since 1995, rout Astros - WHIZ News

 Minus Acuña, Atlanta wasn’t over .500 for a single day until the first week in August.
 The Braves finished 88-73 for the 12th-best record in the majors and fewest victories among playoff teams; their win total was the lowest for a World Series champion since St. Louis’ 83 in 2006.

-Plus, the agonizing history of sports in Atlanta, a city where no team had won a title in the four major pro sports besides 1995.
+Plus, some agonizing history in Atlanta, a city where no team had won a title in the four major pro sports besides 1995.

-The Braves couldn’t convert a three games-to-one advantage over the Dodgers in the NL Championship Series last year.
-The Hawks fell short in the NBA Finals last season.
+The Braves couldn’t convert a 3-1 series advantage over the Dodgers in the NLCS last year.
+The Hawks fell short in the Eastern Conference finals last season.
 And then there was the big one, the Falcons blowing a 28-3 lead to the Patriots in the Super Bowl.

 But these Braves, not this time.